-We own, operate and maintain around 27,000 kilometres of water mains across the state.
+We own, operate and maintain around 27,000 kilometres of water mains across South Australia.
 That is a lot of pipeline – enough to travel from Adelaide to San Francisco, and back again!
 Of this total, just over 9,200 kilometres are located within metropolitan Adelaide.

 Through smart investment, upgrading our water mains helps to improve and maintain the network’s reliability.
-As a result, this allows us to meet demands for safe, clean water now and into the future for South Australian households.
-It also helps ensure South Australian businesses, schools and hospitals can access the water they need to prosper and serve the South Australian community.
+As a result, this allows us to meet the demand for safe, clean water now and into the future for South Australian households.
+It also helps ensure businesses, schools and hospitals can access the water they need to prosper and serve the community.

-For a list of our upcoming mains replacements, check out the planned schedules for the regional and metropolitan areas.
+For a list of our upcoming mains replacements, check out the schedules for regional and metropolitan areas.
 These schedules are continuously assessed to reflect any changes in water main break rates and interruption to customers' drinking water supply.

 We prioritise the replacement of our water mains based on a number of factors including: